ELECTRIFY MISSOULA

 MT AERLP Website

-Clearwater Credit Union's Home Energy Efficiency & Home Solar Loans
+Clearwater Credit Union Energy Efficiency & Solar Loans

-Clearwater Credit Union offers two loan products that support electrification and clean energy projects.
+Clearwater Credit Union offers two loan products that support home electrification and clean energy projects.
+Interest rates are subject to change; see Clearwater website for most updated rates and loan terms.

-Home Solar Loans: unsubsidized loan for solar panels that can be reamortized after getting state or federal incentives to lower monthly payments.
+Home Solar Loans: unsecured loan for solar panels; can be reamortized after receiving state or federal incentives to lower monthly payments.

 Clearwater Credit Union